 Smartphones and tablet have gained greater popularity among small and medium-sized display drivers and enjoyed high growth in recent years.
 This has also contributed to increased demand for larger size and higher resolution smartphone displays.
-In the past few years, we offered innovative handset display driver products by providing FWVGA (480 x 864), qHD (540 x 960), WSVGA (1024 x 600), HD720 (720 x 1280)/ WXGA (800 x 1280), FHD (1080 x 1920) / WUXGA (1200 x 1920) and up to QHD (1440 x 2560) / WQXGA (1600x2560) display driver ICs.
-We continue to update new products for this mainstream smartphone and tablet market with lower cost and new features, such as color enhancement and sun-light readability enhancement functions.
-In 2015, we developed new technologies and led the display industry with next generation display driver ICs, such as a-si FHD (1080 x 1920), AMOLED ASICs for HD and FHD and LTPS OHD (1440 x 2560) with sub-pixel rendering technologies.
 In 2016, Himax developed a series of single chip touch display driver integrated circuit (TDDI) for advanced in-cell touch display panel.
 Himax started the shipments of in-cell TDDI for some smartphones in 2016 and extended TDDI solution to tablet application in 2017.
-Smartphone display had a dramatic change in terms of aspect ratio, instead of resolution, in 2017.
-Though display resolution of entry smartphones kept moving up from WVGA or qHD to HD, high-end smartphone display may be stuck at FHD or QHD since it's pixel per inch is good enough for normal consumers' daily use.
-OEMs start to seek for differentiation with 18:9 or even wider aspect ratio, full front displays.
-Himax has designed conventional 16:9 HD and FHD DDICs capable of supporting 18:9 or wider HD+/FHD+ displays and achieved a number of design-wins with leading Chinese smartphone brands.
-As in-cell TDDI, featuring thinner display, slimmer border, and better visual quality, has been getting popular, we re-invented a new generation of TDDIs supporting COG and COF for 18:9 or wider aspect ratio with interlaced output pins, which makes the bottom border of the in-cell touch display even smaller to gain higher display to body ratio.
+In-cell TDDI, featuring thinner display, slimmer border, and better visual quality, has been getting popular, so we re-invented a new generation of TDDIs supporting COG and COF for 18:9 or wider aspect ratio with interlaced output pins, which makes the bottom border of the in-cell touch display even smaller to gain higher display to body ratio.
 Our FHD+ and HD+ TDDI successfully gained design-wins with a few leading Korean and Chinese smartphone brands and panel makers.
-We started small volume shipment in the first half of 2018 with accelerating volume started in the second half of 2018 into 2019 and beyond.
-In 2020 and 2021, Himax extended our product offerings with high frame rate TDDI solution and has started shipping to toptier smartphone OEMs.
+We started small volume shipments in the first half of 2018 with accelerating volume starting in the second half of 2018 into 2019 and beyond.
+Starting in 2020, Himax extended our product offerings with high frame rate TDDI solution and has started shipping to top-tier smartphone OEMs.

-A major development we are seeing in the marketplace is increased utilization of the OLED display for smartphone, smart watch, automotive and tablet.
+A major development we are seeing in the marketplace is increased utilization of the AMOLED display for smartphone, smart watch, automotive and tablet.
 This is due to investments on expanded AMOLED capacity as well as increased demand for under-display fingerprint technology that is only available in the AMOLED display for the time being.
-We are collaborating closely with leading panel makers across China for AMOLED product development in smartphone, tablet, automotive and other consumer electronics.
-We believe AMOLED driver ICs will soon become one of the major growth engines for our small and medium-sized panel driver IC business.
+We are collaborating closely with leading panel makers across China and Korea for AMOLED product development in smartphone, tablet, automotive and other consumer electronics.
+In the first quarter of 2022, the Company's flexible AMOLED driver and Tcon for automotive display successfully ramped up for a customer's flagship EV model, while in the second quarter of 2022, the Company commenced production of AMOLED TCON and Driver IC chipsets for tablet applications for a leading OEM for their 11-inch and 12.6-inch flagship models.
+Concurrently, the number of awarded projects in AMOLED for automotive and tables with worldwide named vendors is increasing.
+We believe AMOLED solutions, including driver ICs and Tcons, will become one of the major growth engines for the Company moving forward.